totalAldo/zxfer/README.md

 2024 - This is a refactored version of zxfer, with the goal of optimizing ZFS replication.
 Enhancements include improved code readability and performance, additional error handling functions, and new options.

-These changes were motivated by the lengthy replication times experienced when transferring large dataset snapshots, primarily composed of log entries.
-As a result, the modifications have significantly decreased the time required for both ssh and local replication.
+These changes were motivated by the lengthy replication times experienced when transferring large dataset snapshots.
+These modifications have significantly decreased the time required for both `ssh` and local replication.

 ## Example usage with new options
-Replicate two remote pools from the same host over ssh.
-The remote host uses SSDs and has 8 cpu cores.
-Use `-j8` to run 8 parallel `zfs list` commands in the source host.
+Replicate two remote pools from the same host over `ssh`.
+Use `-j8` to run 8 parallel `zfs list` commands on the source host.
 Begin replication of the first pool in the background so that both host pools are replicated in parallel.
 + `/bin/sh ./zxfer/zxfer -vdz -j8 -F -O user@host -R zroot tank/backups/ &`